DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 - One lifetime annotation alone doesn't convey much meaning.
 They are meant to show how generic lifetime parameters of multiple references relate to each other.
 - Let's examine how lifetime annotations relate in the context of the longest function.

+### Lifetime Annotations in Function Signatures

+#### Declaring Lifetime Parameters
+- To use lifetime annotations in function signatures, declare the generic *lifetime* parameters inside angle brackets between the function name and the parameter list, similar to generic *type* parameters.

+#### Expressing Constraints
+- The signature should express that the returned reference will be valid as long as both parameters are valid.
+This relationship between the lifetimes of the parameters and the return value is crucial.
+- Name the lifetime `'a` and add it to each reference, as shown in Listing 10-21.